Courchevel - Ski, Snowboard & Summer Holidays

 The villages themselves are also enjoyable places to wander.
 There are cafés where you can stop for hot chocolate, bakeries for fresh pastries, family-friendly restaurants and plenty of opportunities to simply wander around after skiing.
 Le Praz, in particular, has a lovely traditional Alpine atmosphere that's well worth exploring.

 Perhaps the biggest reason families return to Courchevel is that it takes much of the stress out of organising a ski holiday.
 The excellent facilities, well-planned beginner areas, reliable ski schools and easy transport links mean parents can spend less time worrying about the logistics and more time enjoying being together on the mountain.
-At the end of the day, that's what most family ski holidays should be really about.

 What are the most popular ski schools in Courchevel?